cpsc3220/project1/test/README.md

 pytest ./test/test_p1b_git.py
 ```

-For Part1A, we test the main functionality, Error cases and Edge cases as mentioned in the Part1A documentation.\
+For Part1A,the testcases test the main functionality, Error cases and Edge cases as mentioned in the Part1A documentation.\
-For Part1B, we have added  a simple `testgetprocs.c` file in the user functions.
-The file create various process and call getprocs method to get all the processes.\
+For Part1B, a simple `testgetprocs.c` file is added to the user functions.
+The file create various process and calls `getprocs()` method to get all the processes.\
 Pytest command shows a passed test case with `.` a Failed one with `F`.
 If the test cases fails, pytest will show the test function as well as the output it received after running the test command.